I. New and Noteworthy

 - Amerifactors seeks a declaratory ruling that the TCPA does not apply to fax advertisements that the recipient receives through an online fax service or on a device other than a fax machine.
 Amerifactors argues that these types of transmissions do not fit within the plain meaning of the statutory language, and that they do not cause the harms that Congress sought to avoid in enacting the TCPA.
 It further asserts that the 2015 proclamation by the Consumer and Governmental Affairs Bureau that “e-faxes” are subject to the TCPA was based on insufficient information about modern fax technology (such as online fax services).
 Amerifactors next suggests that “the petition does not seek to deprive consumers of a remedy for illegitimate fax advertisement transmissions.
 Rather, it seeks to rein in the number of putative TCPA class actions arising from fax advertisements, which appear to benefit only plaintiffs’ attorneys.”
 Finally, Amerifactors argues that applying the TCPA to faxes received through an online fax service would violate the First Amendment.

-- Amerifactors, like many other petitioners, is currently fighting a TCPA class action suit related to faxes sent on its behalf that purportedly violate the statute.
+- At the time Amerifactors filed its petition, it was fighting a TCPA class action suit related to faxes sent on its behalf that purportedly violate the statute.

 - On July 18, 2017, the Consumer & Governmental Affairs Bureau released a Public Notice (DA 17-690) seeking comment on the petition.
 Comments were due on August 17, 2017 and replies were due on September 1, 2017.

 - M3 USA Corporation is a third-party provider of qualitative and quantitative market research surveys focused on healthcare-related topics.
 One of the methods M3 uses to “facilitate participation in its blinded market research surveys” is to send invitations via fax to several types of healthcare professionals.
 According to the petition, “every market research survey conducted by M3 is reviewed and analyzed to ensure that the surveys involve only opinion collection and not advertising or marketing.”
-However, M3 is currently fighting a TCPA class action suit related to faxes the company sent in connection with its surveys.
+However, at the time M3 filed its petition, it was fighting a TCPA class action suit related to faxes the company sent in connection with its surveys.

 - M3 has asked the Commission for a declaratory ruling which includes the following: (1) there is no presumption under the TCPA that faxes sent by for-profit businesses are pretexts for advertisements; (2) informational faxes are not pretexts for advertisements under the TCPA unless the transmission promotes specific, commercially-available property, goods or services to the recipient of the fax; (3) market research surveys do not constitute property, goods or services vis-à-vis the persons taking the surveys under the TCPA; and (4) Invitations to participate in market research surveys are not advertisements under the TCPA unless commercially-available property, goods or services are promoted in the fax itself or during the survey itself.
 According to the petition, such declarations would be consistent with FCC precedent and guidance with regard to advertising and surveys, and is necessary to resolve uncertainty in the courts about whether fax transmissions like those sent by M3 are actually pretexts for advertising.